Available on: Personal* Standard Advanced Enterprise

 Comparative Stats

-- Y axis: represents the number of views across all links and visits (including cases where a user has rewound to view the same segment of content multiple times in a single visit),
+- This includes cases where a user has rewound to listen or view a segment of content multiple times in a single visit.

-- X axis: represents video playhead time, broken into ten equal parts.
+- X axis: Represents file playhead time, broken into ten equal parts.

 Visitor Experience

-Visitors can use the video player bar or the keyboard shortcuts listed below to interact with the video.
+Visitors can use the player bar or keyboard shortcuts listed below to interact with an audio or video file.

 - Play Button